Barbados and CARICOM

 Barbados also maintains a Cabinet level position to the Caribbean Community.

 For its own purposes, the CARICOM organization classifies its members as either More Developed Countries or Less developed countries.
 Barbados is classified as fitting into the More Developed Country (MDC) range.
 As such, Barbados is a large stakeholder in the CARICOM Regional Development Fund for other CARICOM member states to borrow.

-Accreditation
+National accreditation to CARICOM

 The seat of Barbadian non-resident accreditation to the other countries of CARICOM is from Bridgetown, and is the same for all members.
 No members of CARICOM currently maintain resident accreditation to Bridgetown, Barbados.
 The accreditation to Barbados is the following: